Editing SharpCharts

 The Extra Bars box lets you specify the amount of additional blank space you want available on the right side of the chart.
 If you don't want any extra space, leave the box blank or enter “0” as the value.

-The Size dropdown lets you choose the overall width of your chart (in pixels).
+The Chart Size dropdown lets you choose the overall width of your chart (in pixels).
 StockCharts members have different width choices depending on their service level.

 The Opacity dropdown lets you change how transparent the main price plot is in the main price plot panel.